tobyk100/blockly/README.md

 Compiled distrubutions are published as tarballs to Amazon S3.
 You'll need the [AWS CLI tool][1] and access to the [Code.org secrets][2].
-Run `path/to/secrets/cdo-env ./script/release` to produce a fullly-localized build in `./build/package`, which will be tared up in to `./dist`, stampped with a git tag, pushed to GitHub, and publish on S3.
+Run `path/to/secrets/cdo-env ./script/release` to produce a fullly-localized build in `./build/package`, which will be tared up into `./dist`, stampped with a git tag, pushed to GitHub, and published on S3.

 [1]: http://aws.amazon.com/cli/